Last updated: July 4th, 2022

 These sites and their content belong entirely to the client's Microsoft 365 tenant and, therefore, data processor does not delete these sites or their content.

-Upon termination of the provision of personal data processing services, the data processor shall either delete or return the personal data in accordance with Clause 11.1., unless the data controller – after the signature of the contract – has modified the data controller’s original choice.
+Upon termination of the provision of personal data processing services, the data processor shall either delete or return the personal data in accordance with Clause 10.1., unless the data controller – after the signature of the Clauses – has modified the data controller’s original choice.
 Such modification shall be documented and kept in writing, including electronically, in connection with the Clauses.

 C.5.
 Processing location